WEREMSOFT/raylib-wiki-fork/Working-on-macOS.md

 ```
 - If everything worked ok, `libraylib.a` should be created in `raylib-master/release/osx` folder.

-5) Add generated libraries (raylib, glfw3) to Xcode project.
+5) Add generated libraries (raylib) to Xcode project.
 - Create a new Xcode project using `Command Line Tool`.
 Make sure selected language is C.
 - Once project created and open, Mouse click over the project main folder in the left project-navigation panel.
 It should appear `Build Phases` window, just enter and select `Link Binary With Libraries`.
 There you should add project libraries:
-- To add OpenGL and OpenAL: Click on + and add OpenGL.framework and OpenAL.framework
+- To add OpenGL: Click on + and add OpenGL.framework
 - To add raylib: Click on + and `Add Other...`, look for `libraylib.a` file created previously, it should be in folder `raylib-master/release/osx` (make sure library has been created in that folder).
-- To add GLFW3: Click on + and `Add Other...`, look for folder `/usr/local/lib` and look for file `libglfw3(version).dylib`.
 - Make sure Xcode finds `raylib.h`: Go to `Build Settings > Search Paths` and add raylib header folder (`raylib-master/src`) to `Header Search Paths`
 - Make sure Xcode finds `libraylib.a`: Go to `Build Settings > Search Paths` and add raylib library folder (`raylib-master/release/osx`) to `Library Search Paths`.